 - 1. Committee on Academic Affairs: considers matters relating to the academic program and policies with respect to faculty appointments and faculty compensation. - 2.
 Committee on Buildings, Grounds, and Equipment: considers matters relating to the physical plant, major facilities, and College grounds. - 3.
 Committee on Nominations: reviews, recommends and nominates Charter Trustee candidates to the Board. - 4.
-Committee on Budget and Finance: exercises general supervision over the finances of the College. - Committee on Development: establishes goals and oversees strategies for raising funds for the College. - 6.
-Committee on Planning: considers long range planning as it pertains to the future of the College and its educational purposes. - 7.
-Committee on Student Affairs: considers matters of student life, including extracurricular activities and housing. - 8.
-Committee on Investments: oversees the investment of all funds and securities of the College. - 9.
-Committee on Honorary Degrees: solicits and considers the nominations of candidates for honorary degrees at Commencement. - 10.
-Committee on Admission: considers matters relating to admission and financial aid policies. - 11.
-Committee on the Audit: has special oversight for the College's internally and externally reported financial statements.

-- B. Administration.
+Committee on Budget and Finance: exercises general supervision over the finances of the College. - 5.
+Committee on Advancement: establishes goals and oversees strategies for raising funds for the College. - 6.
+Committee on Student Affairs: considers matters of student life, including extracurricular activities and housing. - 7.
+Committee on Investments: oversees the investment of all funds and securities of the College. - 8.
+Committee on Board Governance and Affairs: develops and monitors policies that assist the Board in fulfilling its fiduciary responsibilities. - 9.
+Committee on Enrollment: considers matters relating to admission and financial aid policies. - Committee on the Audit: has special oversight for the College's internally and externally reported financial statements. - B. Administration.
 The President's senior staff and their general responsibilities are as follows: - 1.
 President.
 The President holds office at the pleasure of the Board and is designated by the by-laws of the Board as having responsibility for the administration of the College and its educational program.
-The President has the authority to appoint members of the faculty and staff of the College. - Chief of Staff and Secretary to the Board of Trustees.
-The Executive Director of the Office of the President and Secretary to the Board coordinates executive level decision-making for the College, oversees the Office of the President and all major ceremonial events, and manages the work of the Board of Trustees. - 3.
+The President has the authority to appoint members of the faculty and staff of the College.

+- 2. Chief of Staff and Secretary to the Board of Trustees.
+The Chief of Staff and Secretary to the Board coordinates executive level decision-making for the College, oversees the Office of the President and all major ceremonial events, and manages the work of the Board of Trustees. - 3.
 Vice President, Administration and Finance.
 The Vice President, Administration and Finance, oversees the College's budget, financial planning, and physical plant.
-Under the Vice President's jurisdiction are the Controller and Budget offices, Human Resources, Physical Plant, Investments, Auxiliary Services, and Environmental Protection, Safety and Sustainability. - 4.
+Under the Vice President's jurisdiction are the Controller and Budget offices, Human Resources, Physical Plant, Investments, Auxiliary Services, and Environmental Protection, Safety, and Sustainability. - 4.
 Vice President for Academic Affairs and Dean of Faculty.
 The Vice President for Academic Affairs and Dean of Faculty oversees the faculty and the curriculum and has responsibility for the execution of educational policy.
-Reporting to the Dean are academic support services, the Registrar, Institutional Research, Athletics, Opportunity Programs, Off Campus Study, sponsored programs, and the Wellin Museum. - 5.
+Reporting to the Dean are academic support services, (ALEX), the Registrar, Institutional Research, Athletics, Opportunity Programs, Off Campus Study, sponsored programs, and the Wellin Museum. - 5.
 Vice President and Dean of Students.
 The Dean of Students oversees undergraduate life and housing.
-Under the Dean's jurisdiction are the Director of Diversity and Inclusion, Chaplaincy, Counseling and Psychological Services, Student Health Center, Campus Safety, Diversity and Accessibility, Residential Life, Outdoor Leadership and Student Activities. - 6.
+Under the Dean's jurisdiction are the Director of Diversity and Inclusion, Chaplaincy, Counseling and Psychological Services, Student Health Center, Campus Safety, Diversity and Accessibility, Residential Life, Outdoor Leadership, and Student Activities. - 6.
 Vice President for Enrollment Management.
 The Vice President for Enrollment Management is responsible for planning recruitment strategies and overseeing the selection process for prospective students and the financial aid budget.
-Under the Dean's jurisdiction are the Admission and Financial Aid offices. - 7.
+Under the VP's jurisdiction are the Admission and Financial Aid offices. - 7.
 Vice President, Advancement.
 The Vice President, Advancement, is responsible for planning and executing the College's fundraising and communications programs.
 Under the Vice President's jurisdiction are annual and capital giving, alumni affairs, foundations, corporations and government relations, communications, and the Maurice Horowitch Career Center. - 8.
 Vice President for Libraries Information Technology.
-The Vice President for Libraries and Information Technology oversees computing, networking, electronic information resources and all aspects of Burke Library.
+The Vice President for Libraries and Information Technology oversees computing, networking, electronic information resources and all aspects of Burke Library. - 9.
+Vice President for Communications and Marketing.
+The Vice President for Communications and Marketing is responsible for College level communications, branding, and the College web site.